Nick Chubb Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Matchup vs. Cincinnati

-- Over his six career matchups against them, Chubb has averaged 100.7 rushing yards against the Bengals, 19.2 more than his over/under in Sunday's game.
+- Chubb's 100.7 rushing yards per game over his six career matchups against the Bengals are 30.2 more yards than his over/under in Sunday's game.

-- Chubb, in six matchups versus the Bengals, has run for a TD three times, including multiple scores in two games.
+- Chubb had a rushing touchdown in three matchups against the Bengals, and had multiple TDs in two of those games.

 - Chubb will go up against a Bengals squad that allows 96.1 rushing yards per game and is the NFL's fifth-ranked rush defense.